ori-orion/mongodb_store/mongodb_store/README.md

 **NOTE THAT this all makes `update` operations a bit uncertain, so please do not use this type of replication on collections you plan to use update on.**

+## NOTE

+In the course of the transition to `noetic`, I had to do some bug fixing within `mongodb_store/src/mongodb_store/utils.py`. `utils.py::fill_message(...)` is a slight brute force way of doing it and could probably be made slightly more concice.